top of page

 Semaglutide and tirzepatide are active pharmaceutical ingredients (APIs) used in the brand-name, FDA-approved drugs Ozempic®, Wegovy®, Mounjaro® and Zepbound®.

-Important Note: As of the latest update, these drugs are not on the FDA Drug Shortages List.
-The FDA does not consider costs savings or insurance denial legitimate reasons to produce "essentially a copy" of an FDA-approved drug.
-Therefore, a compounded version must differ from the FDA-approved version in a significant way, whether it be dosing or formulation.
+Important Note: As of December 22, 2025, semaglutide and tirzepatide are not listed on the FDA Drug Shortages List.
+The FDA does not consider cost savings or insurance denial alone to be sufficient justification for producing an “essentially a copy” of an FDA-approved medication.
+When compounded formulations are prescribed, they must differ from the FDA-approved version in a clinically meaningful way, such as dosing, concentration, or formulation.

 What Claims Cannot Be Made